brittanyrw/emojiscreen/README.md

 ### Link 🔗

-Add a link to the [IMDB page](https://www.imdb.com/) if TV show or movie, or [Playbill archive page](http://www.playbill.com/vault) if past musical.
+Add a link to the [IMDB page](https://www.imdb.com/) if TV show or movie, or [Playbill archive page](http://www.playbill.com/vault) if it is a musical.

 Make sure the link includes `https` or `http` at the beginning.